 TED-READ-401 Developmental Reading Theory, 3 cr.
-Discussion and appraisal of the physiological, psychological, and psycholinguistic bases of the developmental reading process; discussion of learning theories as they relate to the teaching of reading; critical analysis of theoretical models and frameworks of the reading process and product, including discussion of models of reading and learning disability.
+Discussion and appraisal of the physiological, psychological, and psycholinguistic bases of the developmental reading process; discussion of learning theories as they relate to the teaching of reading; critical analysis of theoretical models and frameworks of the reading process and product, including discussion of models of reading.
 Prereq.: Admission to M.A.
-Program in Reading or consent of instructor.
+Program in Reading.

 TED-READ-402 Issues in Reading Instruction, 3 cr.
 Discussion of selected issues in reading related to instructional methods, classroom assessment techniques, types of reading programs, and innovations and trends of reading instruction.
 Also included are the topics of readability, content area reading, utilization of research in reading, and alternatives for meeting the reading needs of the exceptional learner.
-Prereq: graduate standing.
+Prereq.: graduate standing.

 TED-READ-403 Curriculum and Supervision in Reading, 3 cr.
 Treats principles and procedures in developing a sound school curriculum in reading to meet the needs of normally achieving and special needs students from varied ethnic and language backgrounds, the roles and responsibilities of reading consultants, coordinators, and supervisors; in-service reading programs; and the evaluation of reading programs.
 Surveys the impact of historical and current influences on the reading curriculum.

-Prereg: Master's degree candidacy in Reading or consent of instructor.
+Prereg.: Master's degree candidacy in Reading .

 TED-READ-404 Clinical Practicum in Reading, 3 cr.
 Provides clinical experience in diagnosis and remediation of reading disability cases.
 Students diagnose and give remedial reading treatments to disabled individuals and small groups.
-Prereq: master's degree candidacy in Reading, TED-READ-401, TED-READ-407, and written consent of program advisor.
+Prereq.: master's degree candidacy in Reading, TED-READ-401, TED-READ-407.

 TED-READ-405 Research Seminar in Reading, 3 cr.
 Acquaints the student with sources and trends of completed research in the psychology, pedagogy, and sociology of reading; research design and procedures; criteria of planning and appraising scientific studies in reading.
 Project and/or research paper required.
-Prereq.: master's degree candidacy in Reading, TED-READ-401, and written consent of program advisor.
+Prereq.: master's degree candidacy in Reading, TED-READ-401.

 TED-READ-406 Thesis Seminar-Reading, 6 cr.
 Guidance of students conducting research and writing a thesis to fulfill the requirements of the program, Master of Arts in Reading.
-Prereq.: master's degree candidacy in Reading and invitation of program advisor.
+Prereg.: master's degree candidacy in Reading and invitation of program advisor.

 TED-READ-407 Case Studies in Diagnosis and Remediation of Reading Disabilities, 3 cr.
 A case study approach to the diagnosis and remediation of reading disabilities.
 Individual case studies are used to emphasize both causal and/or inhibiting factors in reading disability, as well as the analysis of the reading problem.
 Appropriate remedial instruction is related to diagnostic findings.
-Prereq.: Master's degree candidacy in Reading or consent of instructor.
+Prereq.: Master's degree candidacy in Reading.

 TED-READ-408 Topical Seminar in Reading: Title Varies, 3 cr.
 These courses present detailed treatment of selected issues and concerns in Reading.
 Consult the Schedule of Classes for current offerings.
 Recent titles have included the Issues in Reading Comprehension, the Reading Process and Language Development, Innovations and Trends in Reading Assessment, and Literacy Development.
-Prereq.: graduate standing, six graduate hours in Reading and consent of instructor.
+Prereq.: graduate standing, six graduate hours in Reading.

 TED-READ-409 Advanced Reading Practicum, 3 cr.
 Provides in a clinical and/or on-site setting, opportunities to explore innovative diagnostic and instructional practices.
 Indepth study of particular reading problems as well as overall reading program development is encouraged.
-Prereq.: graduate standing, six graduate hours in Reading and consent of instructor.
+Prereq.: graduate standing, six graduate hours in Reading.